h3nry-d1az/hngin/README.md

 ## Intuition behind the engine code
 > [!WARNING]
 > The following article is written regarding version v0.0.1 of the program and, therefore, all the concepts explained here are valid for the aforementioned version, since they may have undergone changes.
 To view the code in such version, go [here](https://github.com/h3nry-d1az/hngin/tree/c09bf71742b8db90c284db1f8491f99d05ebea0e).

+> [!NOTE]
+> For a less rigorous explanation of the functioning and algorithmics underlying three-dimensional rendering, that at the same time requires of a mathematical background much more accessible to the average user, see my expository essay ["An Exploration of 3D Computer Graphics and Rendering Techniques"](https://h3nry-d1az.github.io/2023/12/08/an-exploration-of-3d-computer-graphics-and-rendering-techniques.html), in which these concepts are discussed more closely.

 <details open>
 <summary>Section table of contents</summary>